facultyai/faculty-airflow-plugin/README.md

 Composer](https://cloud.google.com/composer/docs), go to the *PyPI packages tab* in the Composer environment details page and enter the package name.
-You do *not* need to add the package to the `plugins/` folder in the cloud storage bucket.
+You do *not* need to add the package to the `plugins/` folder in the cloud storage bucket of the composer environment.

 ![](images/composer-install.png)